Here's Why Your Home Is Not Selling

 - Get feedback from buyers about what they liked and disliked about your home, and make adjustments to overcome objections.

 Your agent seems competent, experienced, and honest.
-Still, not all agents are right for all properties or for all clients.
+Still, not all agents are right for all properties or all clients.
 For example, if you want the home to sell fast, look for someone who specializes in quick turnovers and high volume: There is a world of difference between an agent who sells 12 homes a year and an agent who sells 100.
 On the other hand, if a big profit is your goal, an agent who's good at the long game—at cultivating deep-pocket buyers and collecting fewer, but better offers—might be a better match.

-if you're a leave-it-to-the-professionals type, you should have a full-service brokerage.
+If you're a leave-it-to-the-professionals type, you should have a full-service brokerage.
 Some discount agents don't invest a lot of time and effort into marketing, especially if they are paid a salary versus a sales commission.
-Not that the discounters don't have their points; just be prepared to do more on your own behalf, rather than expecting them to.
+Not that the discounters don't have their points; be prepared to do more on your behalf, rather than expecting them to.

 Speaking of sales: Did you choose your agent solely on the price tag named for your home?
 Sometimes the best listing agent suggests a lower but more realistic figure.
-Key question to ask the agent: "How many of your properties have sold for their original asking price?"
+A key question to ask the agent: "How many of your properties have sold for their original asking price?"

 What's the communication level between you and your agent?
 Is the agent keeping you duly informed of all developments?
 If you need hand-holding, the agent they should provide it.
 If you don't need it, the agent should leave you alone.
 But the relationship should always be within your comfort zone.

 Finally, what's your agent's take on the lack of action?
 Is there a strategic marketing plan in place, and if so, what are the agent's ideas for revising it?